-Although a grandparent has no automatic legal right to see a grandchild, unless there is evidence of abuse or violence a court would not normally refuse a grandparent access to grandchildren.
+Although a grandparent has no automatic legal right to see a grandchild unless there is evidence of abuse or violence a court would not normally refuse a grandparent access to grandchildren.

-In all circumstances the court tries to make the decision which is in the best interests of the children.
+In all circumstances, the court tries to make the decision which is in the best interests of the children.

 One advantage of this arrangement is that the two parents share both the benefit and the burden of raising the children, but the biggest advantage is that the children do not feel they have to choose between their parents.

 This is not the norm in the UK, though organisations are trying to increase its acceptability.
-Of course, this is something that both parents can agree to during mediation or in a Settlement Agreement.
+Of course, this is something that both parents can agree to during meditation or in a Settlement Agreement.

 The agreement can cover many things.
-For example, one parent could make a regular payment to the other, or could pay for specific things such as rent, the mortgage, household bills, children’s clothing, schooling or holidays.
+For example, one parent could make a regular payment to the other or could pay for specific things such as rent, the mortgage, household bills, children’s clothing, schooling or holidays.

 It is worth asking a Family Law solicitor to help set up a Voluntary Agreement to make sure that normal considerations are included and in case there is ever a dispute in the future.

 For guidance as to the amount of child support that you can expect to give or receive, use the Child Maintenance Service (CMS), a calculator

 The court will only deal with child support if terms are agreed or in exceptional circumstances e.g. you are applying for maintenance for a stepchild, additional support above CMS calculation, expenses arising from a child's disability, expenses incurred by a child for being educated or in training for work or the child or parent is abroad.